 We conducted our study using a large open source Linux distribution, Debian 7.5.
 The source code was downloaded from its official site and its main characteristics are shown in Table 4.
-Only .cpp, .c and .java files are used, since they account for the majority of source code in the Debian distributions and are the file formats supported by CCFinder.
+Only .cpp, .c and .java files are used, since they account for the majority of source code in the Debian distributions and are the only file formats that are supported by CCFinder.